daylay92/shopping_basket/README.md

 **Timing**

 You have 3 weeks to accomplish the assignment.
 You decide yourself how much time and effort you invest in it, but one of our colleagues tends to say: "Make sure it is good" ;-).
-Please ping us when you are done, on this endpoint ([Slack incoming webhooks](https://api.slack.com/incoming-webhooks)): `https://hooks.slack.com/services/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`.
-Please mention your name and a link to what we need to review.
+Please send Yannick (yannick@madewithlove.be) an email when you are ready with the assignment.
+Please mention your name, Github username and a link to what we need to review.